Werton

-Werton de Almeida Rêgo (born 16 September 2003), simply known as Werton, is a Brazilian footballer who plays as a forward for Liga Portugal 2 club Leixões.
+Werton de Almeida Rêgo (born 16 September 2003), simply known as Werton, is a Brazilian footballer who plays as a forward for Cypriot First Division club Aris Limassol on loan from Leixões.

 Career

 Flamengo

 Born in Benjamin Constant, Amazonas, Werton joined Flamengo's youth setup in 2013, aged nine.
 On 22 December 2020, he signed his first professional contract, after agreeing to a deal until 2023.

 Werton made his first team – and Série A – debut on 2 July 2021, coming on as a late substitute for Bruno Henrique in a 2–0 away win against Cuiabá.

 Leixões

 On 10 July 2024, Werton signed with Leixões.
 According to reports, the Heroes of the Sea paid a €1 million transfer fee for 70% of Werton's economic rights, Flamengo retained with the remaining 30%.

 On 10 August 2024, Werton made his debut for Leixões, starting and playing the full 90 minutes in a 2–1 league victory over Benfica B at the Estádio do Mar.

+On 26 July 2026, Werton moved to Aris Limassol in Cyprus on loan with an option to buy.